What is Local Development?

 If a development application is categorised as designated development, the application:

-For integrated development approval will need to be obtained from other public authorities (e.g. the EPA) before consent can be granted.
-Integrated development applications require a permit listed in s91 of the EP&A Act.
-For example this includes an aquaculture permit, mining lease, pollution licence, Aboriginal heritage impact permit.
+- For integrated development approval will need to be obtained from other public authorities (e.g. the EPA) before consent can be granted.
+Integrated development applications require a permit listed in s91 of the EP&A Act (e.g. an aquaculture permit, mining lease, pollution licence, Aboriginal heritage impact permit).

-The consent authority must refer the development application to the relevant agency and incorporate the agency’s general terms of approval.
+The consent authority must refer the development application to the relevant public authority and incorporate the public authority’s general terms of approval.
 It must not approve the development application if the agency recommends refusal.
 If the advice is not received in 21 days after the agency has received the application or requested additional information, the consent authority can determine the development application.